tpak/testsketch/serial monitor with screen.md

-How to use screen on Mac to watch serial port traffic.
+How to use screen on Mac to watch serial port traffic - useful for debugging Arduino and similar boards .

 - find the serial port you want to watch:
 ```